9 Foods That Cause Bloating

 #1 Processed Foods

-Despite being extra tasty, processed foods may be the culprit behind abdominal bloating.
-Processed foods tend to have high amounts of salt, fat and sugar which can contribute to feeling bloated.
+Despite being extra tasty, processed food may be the culprit behind abdominal bloating.
+Processed food tends to have high amounts of salt, fat, and sugar which can contribute to feeling bloated.

 #2 Dairy Products

 If you’re lactose intolerant, food with a high amount of lactose such as yogurt and milk can cause excessive gas, abdominal pain, and bloating.
 People who are lactose intolerant are unable to properly break down lactose, which causes these unpleasant symptoms.
 Between 30 and 50 million Americans are lactose intolerant, including 80 percent of all African Americans and Native Americans and over 90 percent of all Asian Americans.